DOCGroup/ACE_TAO/TAO/tests/Transport_Idle_Scanner/README.md

 The scanner uses one timer per thread-lane cache, a referenced transport snapshot, and a nonblocking attempt to acquire each transport's output lock.
 It releases the cache lock before closing a socket.
-Cache acquisition and the final idle-age check take the cache lock before the activity timestamp lock.
+Cache acquisition, activity timestamp updates and the final idle-age check use the owning transport cache manager's lock.
 Incoming-state checks are not synchronized with receive processing, and active input callbacks do not receive additional protection.
 Configure Y above the maximum request duration, including blocking, queuing and scheduling delays.